 Can a UV attack on plastics be detected?

 As they say, ‘prevention is better than the cure’.
 With that in mind, is there a way such UV interference can be detected early on in the project – or ruled out entirely before it commences?

 The first visual sign is serious cracks in a product.
 This can be viewed by way of infrared spectroscopy which ‘involves the interaction of infrared radiation with matter’.
 Used to identify and study chemicals, it is mostly based on absorption spectroscopy and makes use of an infrared spectrometer, which works to detect carbon groups before they cause any real issues.

 How can anti-UV chemicals help?

-When mixing the ingredients – before using injection moulding to shape the product – anti-UV chemicals can be utilised.
+When mixing the ingredients – before using injection molding to shape the product – anti-UV chemicals can be utilized.
 This means a future UV attack by way of sunlight can be prevented.

 It’s interesting to note that the chemicals used in such preventative measures are similar to those used in sun cream.
 While sunscreen protects the skin from the attack of UV rays, the chemicals used in UV stabilizers added to plastics act in much the same way.

 But it isn’t solely UV rays which pose a risk to plastics.
 Other environmental factors – from light and chemicals to heat – can play a big part in the degradation of the material being utilized in any given project.

 Even some acids, alkalis and salts can be to blame for changes to the polymer, which can include anything from chemical disintegration or bio-degradation.
 Some changes may also reduce the molecular weight of a polymer for recycling – and these changes are generally referred to as ‘aging’, given that they significantly affect the lifespan of a component, along with its appearance.